Heron along the river

 By Amy Clausen

-I have recently started paying attention to the many interesting bird species I come across on my local walking, kayaking and hiking adventures around the Lower Mainland.
+I have recently started paying attention to the many interesting bird species I come across on my local walking, kayaking and hiking adventures around Metro Vancouver.
 In the last three months, I have spotted numerous Bald Eagles in the tall trees near my home on the Coquitlam River, and have stood there, mouth gaping wide, dumbly staring up at these majestic birds and only slightly nervous that they will suddenly glance down, meet my gaze, and dive-bomb me with ferocious beak and talons ablaze.
 So… it might go without saying that I am a novice bird-watcher.

 Despite being surrounded by an impressive array of birds on any given day, I am unable to identify even the most common species.
 I admit I have often taken quick snapshots with my smartphone, and sent them to a more savvy birder friend for quick IDs.
 Using this method, I have (or, he has) identified numerous eagles, hawks and owls in my area, some beautiful ducks, and even an osprey.
 But without a generous and knowledgeable friend at the other end of my wilderness-411 texts, what’s a resourceful gal to do?